kaga/kaga.github.io/version-control/_posts/2021-03-03-Git-Part-3-Git-Branching.markdown

 > the only way you can make good at branching is to break down changes to smaller pieces and then break down some more.

-A piece of work can be broken down into many features, which a feature can be a separate branch and completed in few weeks.
-Later a feature can be broken down into many stages, which a stage can be a separate branch and completed in few days or even few hours.
+A piece of work can be broken down into many features, which a feature then can be worked on a separate branch and be completed in few weeks.
+Later a feature can be broken down into many stages, which a stage can be on a separate branch again and completed in few days or even few hours.

+In general, I am comfortable breaking down the changes down to half day sizes.

-It is not a game.
+However, it is not a game.
 A developer that create and merge a branch in 5 minutes is not a better developer than the one that open a branch for 2 weeks.

 ### Pull Changes Frequently

-With few developers working on a project, it is common to have tens of, if not hundreds of, changes merging back to **main** branch.
-Keeping your working branch up to date and handle merge conflicts in small and frequently will help.
+With few developers working on a project, it is common to have tens of, if not hundreds of, changes merging back to **main** branch each day.
+Keeping your working branch up to date and handle merge conflicts small and frequently will help a lot.

 I usually pull the latest changes at least once a day, first thing in the morning.
 Sometimes I would do it as I commit changes when working closely with another team member.